Viewing DjVu Documents On OS X

 $ sudo port selfupdate Password: ---> Updating MacPorts base sources using rsync MacPorts base version 2.3.4 installed, MacPorts base version 2.3.5 downloaded. ---> Updating the ports tree ---> MacPorts base is outdated, installing new version 2.3.5 Installing new MacPorts release in /opt/local as root:admin; permissions 0755 : : : ---> Updating database of binaries ---> Scanning binaries for linking errors ---> No broken files found.

-After the port definitions had been updated I installed DjView using.
+After the port definitions had been updated I installed the DjView program as follows:

 sudo port install djview-qt5